muratyurdakul75/picheck/_PiNode.md

 </b>Sometimes there are situations such as blocks not being synchronized.
 First
 of all, be patient and wait 3-4 hours.
 If the problem still persists, turn off the mark on the &quot;Turn the Node on&quot; screen in the Pi Node application and restart the computer.
-I'll wait a day if possible.
+If possible, wait 1 day.
 If the blocks are still not synchronized, follow the steps below.<br>
 &nbsp;&nbsp;&nbsp; <b>9.1</b> From the Troubleshooting screen in the Pi application, click the &quot;Remove all blockchain data&quot; field and click the &quot;OK&quot;